opitzconsulting/jquery-mobile-angular-adapter/README.md

    when the user clicks on the wait dialog.

 Default messages are:
-- `$.mobile.loadingMessageWithCancel`: for waitForWithCancel
+- `$.mobile.loader.prototype.options.textWithCancel`: for waitForWithCancel.
+This is a new property.
-- `$.mobile.loadingMessage`: for all other cases
+- `$.mobile.loader.prototype.options.text`: for all other cases, see the jquery mobile docs.

 ### Filter `paged`: Paging for lists